-Forums in general are a dying breed, reddit and discord make a far better venue for discussion, it is the same reason modern pcs don’t ship with floppy dic drives.
-(Speak to anyone who is serious in a forum based industry and they will tell you its shrunk massively over the last few years with a few exceptions mostly centred around niche topics)
+Forums, in general, are a dying breed, Reddit and discord make a far better venue for discussion, it is the same reason modern pcs don’t ship with floppy disc drives.
+(Speak to anyone serious in a forum based industry, and they will tell you its shrunk massively over the last few years with a few exceptions mostly centred around niche topics)

-Reviews when done right are a good thing but i would say close to 80% of steam reviews don’t belong here, they are off topic or just plain awful. (ranting about epic, falling on one side or the other of the sjw/anti-sjw agenda, entitled aka “i got bored after 5k hours, i want my $4 back, memes, or copypasta) epic store should have reviews, but not every user should have a right to post a review, if you cannot be objective, explain your reasoning for liking/disliking a game or do so without swearing like you have no upbringing, then no you should not have a right to post a review.
+Reviews, when done right, are a good thing but I would say close to 80% of steam reviews don’t belong here, they are off-topic or just plain awful. (ranting about epic, falling on one side or the other of the SJW/anti-SJW agenda, entitled aka “I got bored after 5k hours, I want my $4 back, memes, or copypasta) the epic store should have reviews, but not every user should have a right to post a review, if you cannot be objective, explain your reasoning for liking/disliking a game or do so without swearing like you have no upbringing, then no you should not have a right to post a review.

-I want to see a future where Steam, EGS, Origin, Uplay, Gog, Microsoft, Stadia, Bethesda all prosper, a multi game ecosystem would benefit developers and gamers alike, giving developers less of a reason to push out games early if they can be assured funding to polish their titles (exclusives), and gamers would have far greater discounts, as launchers compete to have the best winter/summer sales, at the end of the day everyone would benefit.
+I want to see a future where Steam, EGS, Origin, Uplay, Gog, Microsoft, Stadia, Bethesda all prosper, a multi-game ecosystem would benefit developers and gamers alike, giving developers less of a reason to push out games early if they can be assured funding to polish their titles (exclusives), and players would have far more significant discounts, as launchers compete to have the best winter/summer sales, at the end of the day everyone would benefit.